chucklet/rps/README.md

 # RPS
 A Rock Paper Scissors project for Shawnee Mission South.

-Original code/algorithm imported from work by Colin Wakefield & Jett Kaspar
+Original code/algorithm imported from work by Colin Wakefield & Jett Kaspar.

 Based off of RPS Code from Original by